mnx-solutions/sdc-piranha/README.md

 - `elb.ssc_image` UUID of LBaaS controller image
 - `elb.ssc_package` Name of LBaaS controller package
 - `elb.ssc_networks` Hardcode if on west-x, do not use on west-1
+- `elb.ssc_datacenter` Datacenter for SSC machine, defaults to west-1
 - `elb.account` Hardcode if on west-x, do not use on west-1
 - `elb.ssc_protocol` Protocol to communicate with LBaaS controller
 - `elb.ssc_port` Port to communicate with LBaaS controller